The Journalism Program: Why We Write

 Meet our team:

-D'onminique Boyd
+D'onminique Boyd-Riley

-For the past 15 years, staff writer D’onminique Boyd has contributed to the field of dance in varying roles as a performer, educator, healer, community member and arts administrator.
+For the past 15 years, writer D’onminique Boyd-Riley has contributed to the field of dance in varying roles as a performer, educator, healer, community member and arts administrator.
 Most notably, she danced professionally with Kotchegna Ivory Coast Company, the Howard University Marching Band, studied with the Urban Bush Women in the Summer Leadership Institute, appeared in the movie Step Up and worked as a dance facilitator at El Puente Academy of Peace and Justice.
 In 2016, she was awarded the Legacy Continues award by the Katherine Dunham Museum for her commitment to sharing the importance of Miss Dunham’s legacy.
 She has worked internationally studying traditional South African dances as a Baldwin Artist in Residence and locally with students on the Autism Spectrum as an Adaptive Dance Assistant at Lou Conte Dance Studio in Chicago.
 Currently, D’onminique lives on Chicago’s South Side where she works with a creative community of teachers, artists, families and students helping to build the next generation of artists, creative thinkers and arts advocates as the Assistant Director of Education and Family Programs at the Logan Center for the Arts.
 She continues to find inspiration in humanity as a new mom, while examining the politics of black movement in the streets, in nature, at leisure, in quiet and on the stage.
 She is honored to share her voice and further her contribution to the field of dance as a critical dance writing fellow with See Chicago Dance.

 Tristan Bruns

-Staff writer Tristan Bruns is a tap dancer from Chicago.
+Managing editor & writer Tristan Bruns is a tap dancer from Chicago.
 Tristan is a professional company member of M.A.D.D.
 Rhythms and was a founding member of the Chicago Human Rhythm Project's resident ensemble, BAM!.
 Tristan is the director of Tapman Productions, LLC, a multi-genre dance production company and tap dance floor rental service.
 Besides tap dancing, Tristan has been a featured columnist at DanceAdvantage.net and currently pens the blog The Tap Book at TapmanProductions.com.
 Tristan holds a BA in music from Columbia College Chicago.

 Lynn Shapiro

-Editor emerita Lynn Shapiro is a freelance writer and visual artist.
+Editor emerita & writer Lynn Shapiro is a freelance writer and visual artist.
 Her reviews and feature stories have appeared in Dance Magazine, Dance Teacher Magazine, DanceTabs and Dance International.
 Her plays have been produced by CBS TV, as well as by regional theatre companies throughout the U.S. and Canada.
 Lynn has taught Fiction Writing at Columbia College, Movement for Actors at The Theatre School, DePaul University, and Dance at Barat College and The Latin School of Chicago.
 She has been an Artist In Residence with the Illinois Arts Council and The Chicago Board of Jewish Education.
 She has directed and choreographed for Piven Theatre Workshop, Famous Door Theatre, Goodman Children's Theatre, Light Opera Works, Opera Midwest, and Metropolis Performing Arts Center.
 She has also written and directed productions for corporate training through theater.
 In New York City where she danced professionally, Lynn attended The Martha Graham School and Juilliard.
 She received a BA in English Literature from the University of Illinois, and an MFA/MA in Fiction Writing and The Teaching of Creative Writing from Columbia College.
 Her fiction and poetry have been published in Midstream Magazine, The Jewish Women's Literary Annual, The Chicago Jewish News, East On Central, Realize Magazine, and Pioneer Press.
 Lynn was the editor of See Chicago Dance from 2013-2018.

 Vicki Crain

-Editor-at-large Vicki Crain has been involved in dance as a student, performer, teacher and dance writer for over 30 years.
+Writer-at-large Vicki Crain has been involved in dance as a student, performer, teacher and dance writer for over 30 years.
 She holds a BA in English from University of Illinois (Springfield) and has interviewed notable artists such as Lar Lubovitch, Ann Reinking, Twyla Tharp and Christopher Wheeldon.
 She is the founder of Rogue Ballerina, a Chicago-based dance blog (est. 2009), published her first children’s book The Furry Princess in 2018, and is launching a podcast in late 2020.
 Her writing has been seen in Dance Magazine, Time Out Chicago, Windy City Times and CS Magazine among other publications.
 She is the former marketing manager for The Joffrey Ballet (2013-2020).
 Vicki was the editor of See Chicago Dance from 2012-2013.